▪️ Server settings

 For every keyword occurrence in every search query, there are two associated read buffers (one for document list and one for hit list).
 This setting lets you control the hit list buffer size.
 Bigger buffer size might increase per-query RAM use, but possibly decrease IO time.
 Large values make sense in general for slow storage.
 For storage capable of high IOPS, experimenting should be done in the low values area.

-You may also want to set read_buffer_hits on per-index basis; that valuewill override anything set on server's config level.
+You may also want to set read_buffer_hits on per-table basis; that valuewill override anything set on server's config level.

 read_buffer_hits = 128K

 Unhinted read size.
 Optional, default is 32K, minimal 1K